Kasimirsuterwinter/hsj-ecommerce-website/about.md

   earrings, are one of a kind.
 Pure eye candy for work and play!
 bulletpoints:
 - title: Natural Materials
-  description: 'All of my jewelry is created using precious and semiprecious beads
+  description: My jewelry is created using beads made from natural semiprecious stones,
-    and metals.
+    wood, metals, glass and things from the ocean.
 I look for the unusual yet natural in all of my compositions.
-Stemming from my respect for the beauty of the natural world. '
+Stemming from my respect for the beauty of the natural world.
   image:
     optimized: ''
     fallback: "/images/external-content.duckduckgo.com.jpg"